johnnyy7777/informationVisualization/README.md

-# jupyter-book-template
+# Information Visualisation

-This repository hosts the tutorial and template code for building a basic Jupyter Book website.
+This repository hosts the template code for building a basic Jupyter Book website: InformationVisualisation data story project